MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/appointments-do-not-synchronize-to-exchange-or-outlook.md

 title: Appointment not synchronized to Exchange or Outlook
-description: Works around an issue that appointments created in Microsoft Dynamics 365 aren't synchronized to Microsoft Exchange or Microsoft Outlook. ms.reviewer: ms.date: 11/29/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Works around an issue that appointments created in Microsoft Dynamics 365 aren't synchronized to Microsoft Exchange or Microsoft Outlook. ms.reviewer: ms.date: 12/09/2024 ms.custom: sap:Email and Exchange Synchronization
 ---
-# Appointments aren't synchronized to Exchange or Outlook after being created in Microsoft Dynamics 365
+# Appointments aren't synchronized to Exchange or Outlook in Microsoft Dynamics 365

-This article provides resolutions for the issue that appointments created in Microsoft Dynamics 365 aren't synchronized to Microsoft Exchange or Microsoft Outlook.
+If appointments aren't synchronized to Microsoft Exchange or Outlook after being created in Microsoft Dynamics 365, check the steps in this article to ensure your mailbox is configured correctly.

 _Applies to:_ &nbsp; Microsoft Dynamics 365
 _Original KB number:_ &nbsp; 4509420